kevinolega/callcentertrainingtips/6wel/guidelines/organize-answers.md

 ## Copy The Questions

 Please copy the questions when you send in your answers.

+Copying the questions is additional practice writing in English and thinking in English.

+Copying the questions makes it easy for us to review your answers.

+Copying the questions helps you develop your ability to ask questions.

+As you may already know 90% of professional work involves asking questions.

 ## Please keep your paragraph size to one or two sentences.